Elixonus/optics/README.md

 ### Output

 Three types of objects are displayed differently.
-* **Absorbing** objects have a gray contour.
+* **Absorbing** objects have a white contour.
 * **Reflecting** mirrors have a red contour and no color filled in.
 * **Refracting** lenses have a red contour and color filled in.
-The higher the refractive index of the lens is, the more visible the inside color.
+The higher the refractive index of the lens is, the more visible the filled color.

 ## Keybindings 🔑